The war in Ukraine. Interview with Dr Wojtek Wilk

-The war between Ukraine and Russia has been continuing for a week now, hundreds of thousands refugees have been crossing the polish border.
+The war between Ukraine and Russia has been continuing for a week now, and hundreds of thousands of refugees have been crossing the Polish border.
 Is this what we call a humanitarian crisis?

 Definitely yes.
 We talk about humanitarian crises when the situation of people in crises would become worse and their lives would be threatened without external aid.
 This is what is happening in Ukraine now.
-The Ukrainian army fights for Kijev and other cities in the north, south and east.
+The Ukrainian army fights for Kijev and other cities in the north, south, and east.
 The cities and their civilians are attacked with ammunition that also harms civilians.
-In Kharkiv the Russian army used not only ballistic missiles, but also cluster munition which explodes in the air and releases smaller bomblets.
+In Kharkiv, the Russian army used not only ballistic missiles but also cluster munitions that explode in the air and release smaller bomblets.
 There are anti-personnel mines left in the city.
 One of them made an old woman lose her leg on Monday.
-The Russian army is very brutal for Ukrainian civilians, even those who speak Russian.
-In fact, we can call it not only a humanitarian crisis, but even war crime.
+The Russian army is very brutal to Ukrainian civilians, even those who speak Russian.
+We can call it not only a humanitarian crisis but even a war crime.

 You worked with many humanitarian crises in the past.
 Does this conflict differ in any way?

-But this has been the russian military tactic for years now.
+But this has been the Russian military tactic for years now.
 I worked for the UN at the border between Turkey and North Syria at the beginning of 2020 where I coordinated the negotiations for a cease-fire there and the humanitarian help for North Syria, also for raided hospitals.
-There I saw with my own eyes this method – Russian army raid hospitals, schools, power and water plants and other facilities for civilians to make them fear, flee and finally, to take over the city.
+There I saw with my own eyes this method – the Russian army raided hospitals, schools, power, and water plants, and other facilities for civilians to make them fear, flee, and finally, take over the city.

-They talk about battles not only in Kharkiv, Kijev and near the northern border, but also in Donetsk and Donbas.
-Cities like Lugansk are completely destroyed and because of military actions civilians can’t flee from those areas.
+They talk about battles not only in Kharkiv, Kijev, and near the northern border but also in Donetsk and Donbas.
+Cities like Lugansk are destroyed and because of military actions, civilians can’t flee from those areas.
 And there are more and more cities like that.

-What will be the consequences of this Russian invasion on Ukraine?
+What will be the consequences of this Russian invasion of Ukraine?

-Ukrainian people will seek for safety in the west part of Ukraine and in EU countries, especially in Poland.
-Even though for now the war is not happening in the whole Ukraine, millions of people have already left their houses.
+Ukrainian people will seek safety in the western part of Ukraine and EU countries, especially in Poland.
+Even though for now the war is not happening in the whole of Ukraine, millions of people have already left their houses.
 And we don’t know how long this invasion will last and where it will stop.
 More than 400 000 people have crossed the Polish border until Tuesday, every day is bringing thousands more refugees.
-And there are a lot more of them in West Ukraine, who also would like to find a shelter in Poland.
-Unless a political miracle happens, the war between Ukraine and Russia will cause the biggest humanitarian crises in Europe since 1939.
+And there are a lot more of them in West Ukraine, who also would like to find shelter in Poland.
+Unless a political miracle happens, the war between Ukraine and Russia will cause the biggest humanitarian crisis in Europe since 1939.

 How can we help Ukrainian refugees?

-As a humanitarian worker I can say that the Polish people, consciously or not, do the best thing they can in this kind of situation.
+As a humanitarian worker, I can say that the Polish people, consciously or not, do the best thing they can in this kind of situation.
 They offer refugees home.
-The refugees should not live in schools, public offices or even hotels.
+The refugees should not live in schools, public offices, or even hotels.
 The best is to accommodate them with families from the host community.
 It makes them feel safe and included in the local community or at least they can count on someone’s support in case of any problem.
-My only hope is that this willingness of help will last.
-We need to realize that Ukrainian people will need aid for months, if not years.
+My only hope is that this will of help will last.
+We need to realize that the Ukrainian people will need aid for months, if not years.

 Are we prepared to welcome this tremendous number of refugees?

 Refugees who come to Poland are one side of this war.
-But there are also those who stayed in Ukraine.
+But some stayed in Ukraine.
 The Polish Center for International Aid helps them.
 In what way?

 We have four main goals now.
 First, we evacuate civilians from cities under attack, especially Kharkiv, a city the size of Warsaw.
 Thanks to money from our fundraising campaign we can organize buses to transport them to safer areas, even to Poland.

-We are also sending humanitarian aid to the east Ukraine.
-Couple days ago our warehouses were full of needed products.
+We are also sending humanitarian aid to eastern Ukraine.
+A couple of days ago our warehouses were full of needed products.
 Now we are missing those basic ones: alimentation, hygiene products, medicines, bandages.
 We are sending convoys but the deliveries are challenging.
 The main route through Kijev is closed, the control points on side roads provoke traffic jams and there is no petrol at stations.
 The journey from Kharkiv to the Polish border takes up to 4 days.

 What about medical assistance?